APPLY NOW THROUGH CLEARING >

 Mature students represent one of our main target groups and are therefore welcomed to apply, especially with relevant work and industry experience.
 They will be required to demonstrate at interview the necessary knowledge, experience and motivation to participate in the course.
 The programme will be offered in both full-time and part-time formats to increase accessibility for non-standard applicants.

 The programme is offered in both full-time and part-time formats to increase accessibility for non-standard applicants.
 Mature applicants with relevant experience but without the stated qualifications will be considered individually and are encouraged to apply.
 All applicants will be required to demonstrate the necessary motivation, potential, experience and/or knowledge at interview.

 For full details on our fees, plus information about scholarships, student loans and bursaries, click here.

-We will be supporting the first cohort of full time students in this new programme by offering 25 bursaries of £3,250 to cover the difference between the Student Loan (£6,000) and the tuition fee (£9,250) for their first year.
+We will be supporting the first cohort of full time students in this new programme by offering up to 25 bursaries of £3,000 to cover the difference between the Student Loan (£6,000) and the tuition fee (£9,000) for their first year.
+In future years we anticipate having a new status with Office for Students to allow students to apply for a Student Loan to cover the full tuition fees.
 The scheme is open to all full-time applicants applying from England who are eligible to apply for support from Student Loans Company England and are starting their studies in September 2022.
-This scheme will work on a first come first serve basis and will be automatically offered to the first 25 applications via UCAS (first deadline 26 January).
+This scheme will work on a first come first serve basis and will be automatically offered to the first 25 eligible applications via UCAS.
 International students may still apply to the general bursary pot.